 To relieve bursitis, it's essential to rest the joints, limit movement in the area, and not force the joints, along with using these remedies.

-Bursitis, on the other hand, can involve any of the 150 bursas that act as “cushions” between the tendons, ligaments, and bones surrounding the joints.
+Bursitis is concentrated in one of the 150 bursas that act as “cushions” between the tendons, ligaments and bones that surround the joint.

-Doctors will always be able to offer you the best treatment.
-In the meantime, you can apply these simple natural remedies to decrease inflammation and pain at home.
+It will always be our doctors who offer us the best treatment.
+Meanwhile, at home, we can carry out these simple natural remedies which can help to reduce inflammation and pain.

 1. Apple cider vinegar

-Apple cider vinegar is a classic remedy for naturally treating bursitis.
+Apple cider vinegar is a classic remedy for the natural treatment of bursitis.

 Here’s how to use it: